gvwilson/sdxpy/src/persist/index.md

 This chapter starts by implementing the first option (built-in types only), then extends it to handle objects that the data structure refers to in several places (which JSON does not).
-To keep parsing and testing simple our framework will store everything as text with one value per line;
+To keep parsing and testing simple, our framework will store everything as text with one value per line;
 we will look at non-text options in [%x binary %], and at how to handle user-defined types in [%x bonus %].